Andrix44/GunnerModPC/README.md

 # GunnerModPC

 ## Features
-- [ Enabled] T-34-85 at the Grafenwoehr tank range
+- [ Enabled] Extra vehicles at the Grafenwoehr tank range (T-34-85 and T54A)
-- [ Enabled] Live hitlog
+- [ Enabled] Live shot damage report
 - [ Enabled] FPS counter
 - [ Enabled] Custom 3rd person crosshair color
+- [ Enabled] Map selector dropdown fix
 - [Disabled] Removed 3rd person crosshair
-- [ Enabled] Map selector dropdown fix
-- [ Enabled] Target cheese at the Grafenwoehr tank range

 All features can be toggled in `\Gunner, HEAT, PC!\Bin\UserData\MelonPreferences.cfg`.
 Make sure to run the mod at least once to generate the settings.